hyperhq/docs.hyper.sh-hyper/Feature/container/cron.md

-# Cron (Beta)
+# Cron

 In Hyper, cron is a system service that runs scheduled jobs at given intervals or times, just like the cron unix service but work with the containers.

 ## Cron expression
 The original Cron reference documentation for this implementation is found at [here](https://en.wikipedia.org/wiki/Cron#CRON_expression), where Hyper Cron implementation differs: